Ice removal order would have had 'no impact' at site of worker's death: ministry director | CBC News

 "It would have not been correct to issue an order.
 There would've been no impact.
 What would've resulted, would've been what was already happening," McKay told the inquest.

-McKay also pushed back against a suggestion from Bruneau's father, Christian, who has standing at the inquest.
-He believes there should have been fines or another penalty because the ice had built up in February 2016.
+McKay also pushed back against a suggestion from Bruneau's father Christian, who believes there should have been fines or another penalty because the ice had built up in February 2016.

 McKay said the ministry addresses complaints and non-compliance at construction sites on a continuum — where construction firms and workers on-site are expected to work together to manage risks through internal procedures.